techmyth/techmyth.github.io/content/posts/homelab-vsphere-doc-with-vdoc.en.md

 PS C:\Users\Administrator>
 ```

-The next example I will show you is about the **“Get-ESXStorage”** command.
+The next example I will show you is about the `Get-ESXStorage` command.
 This command allows you to get storage device information connected to the ESXi server.

 ```text
 PS C:\Users\Administrator> Get-ESXStorage